kevinhangkh/nodejs-webserver/README.md

 # nodejs-webserver

-This is a backend application written in NodeJS.
+This is a backend application written in NodeJS with a connection with MongoDB.

 The authentication is done with Json Web Tokens using accessToken and refreshToken.